DaanDeMeyer/reproc/README.md

   waiting a few milliseconds using `process_wait` before terminating the process.

-- (OSX) On POSIX systems, file descriptors are inherited by default by child processes when calling [execve](http://man7.org/linux/man-pages/man2/execve.2.html).
+- (OSX/Windows) On POSIX systems, file descriptors are inherited by default by child processes when calling [execve](http://man7.org/linux/man-pages/man2/execve.2.html).
 To prevent leaking file descriptors to child processes, POSIX provides a function `fcntl` which can be used to set the `FD_CLOEXEC` flag on the file descriptors